 Veterans Administration (VA) Educational Benefits

-All recipients of veterans' educational benefits must meet with the certifying officer after proceeding with an application for admission to Manhattan College, please forward your Certificate of Eligibility to Manhattan College’s VA Certifying Official, Addie Newman, located in Thomas Hall, 3rd floor (718) 862-7382.
-The College will receive direct payment from the Department of Veterans Affairs.
+All recipients of veterans' educational benefits must meet with the certifying officer after proceeding with an application for admission to Manhattan University, please forward your Certificate of Eligibility to Manhattan University’s VA Certifying Official, Addie Newman, located in Thomas Hall, 3rd floor (718) 862-7382.
+The University will receive direct payment from the Department of Veterans Affairs.

 The Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program) allows institutions of higher learning (degree-granting institutions) in the United States to voluntarily enter into an agreement with the Department of Veterans Affairs (VA) to fund tuition expenses that exceed the highest public in-state undergraduate tuition rate.
 This tuition-benefit program includes both undergraduate and graduate study and either full- or part-time enrollment.